-Erik Bosgraaf is generally considered to be one of the world’s most virtuosic recorder players.
-He is certainly the most adventurous.
+Erik Bosgraaf is generally considered to be one of the world’s most virtuosic recorder players, and certainly the most adventurous.
 Moreover, he is an inspiring conductor.
-To Erik, his instrument is an inexhaustible source of inspiration and possibilities.
-He improvises, plays jazz, utilizes electronics and likes working with people in other areas of artistic endeavour, cinematographers, for example.
-His repertoire extends from Medieval music to Vivaldi’s Four Seasons to tomorrow’s music.
-For Erik there is no fundamental difference between early and contemporary music.
+To Erik, his instrument is an inexhaustible source of inspiration, with endless possibilities.
+He improvises, plays jazz, utilizes electronics and likes working with people in other areas of artistic endeavour such as cinematography.
+His repertoire extends from medieval music to Vivaldi’s Four Seasons to tomorrow’s music.
+For Erik there is no fundamental difference between historical and contemporary repertoire.
 He is of the opinion that ‘early music is always new’.
 As a soloist he is regularly invited to lead the orchestra himself.
 If not playing the recorder, he leads from the harpsichord or – in classical and later repertoire for chamber orchestra – conducts from the front.

 Sharing the stage

-First fruits of Erik’s extensive collaboration with Dutch film makers Paul and Menno de Nooijer were to be seen on the DVD Big Eye.
-Their latest production is a breathtaking multimedia version of The Four Seasons by Vivaldi, with film, animation, live projection and exciting soundscapes.
-Erik has also contributed to the sound tracks of several films directed by Werner Herzog, with cellist and composer Ernest Reijsiger.
+The first fruits of Erik’s extensive collaboration with Dutch film makers Paul and Menno de Nooijer were to be seen on the DVD Big Eye.
+Their latest production is a breathtaking and poetic multimedia version of The Four Seasons by Vivaldi, with film, animation, live projection and exciting soundscapes.
+Erik has also contributed to the sound tracks of several films directed by Werner Herzog, together with cellist and composer Ernst Reijseger.

 Erik is a visiting professor at the Cracow Music Academy, Poland, and gives masterclasses all over the world.
 He also taught the famous recorder class of the Conservatorium van Amsterdam, where he studied himself.